ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 # Disambiguation

 The term "Remote Attestation" is a common expression and often associated with certain properties.
-The term "Remote" in this context does not necessarily refer to a remote system entity in the scope of network topologies or the Internet.
-It rather refers to a decoupled system or different computing context, which also could be present locally as components of a composite device.
-Examples include: a Trusted Execution Environment (TEE), Baseboard Management Controllers (BMCs), as well as other physical or logical protected/isolated execution environments.
+The term "Remote" in this context does not necessarily refer to a remote principal in the scope of network topologies or the Internet.
+It rather refers to a decoupled system or different Computing Environments {{-RATS}}, which also can be present locally as system components of a composite device (a single RATS Principal).
+Examples include: a Trusted Execution Environment (TEE), Baseboard Management Controllers (BMCs), as well as other physical or logical protected/isolated/shielded Computing Environments.

 # Scope

-This document focuses on a generic interaction model between Verifiers and Attesters.
-Complementary processes, functions and activities that are required for a complete semantic binding of RATS are not in scope.
-Examples include: identity establishment, key enrollment, and certificate revocation.
-Furthermore, any processes and activities that go beyond carrying out the remote attestation process are out of scope.
-For instance, using the result of a remote attestation that is emitted by the Verifier, such as triggering remediation actions and recovery processes, as well as the remediation actions and recovery processes themselves, are out of scope.
+This document focuses on generic interaction models between Verifiers and Attesters.
+Complementary procedures, duties and functions that are required for a complete semantic binding of RATS are not in scope.
+Examples include: identity establishment, key distribution and enrollment, as well as certificate revocation.

+Furthermore, any processes and duties that go beyond carrying out remote attestation procedures are out-of-scope.
+For instance, using the result of a remote attestation that is emitted by the Verifier, such as triggering remediation actions or recovery processes, as well as the remediation actions and recovery processes themselves, are out-of-scope.

 # Component Roles

-The Reference Interaction Model for Challenge-Response-based Remote Attestation is based on the standard roles defined in {{-rats}}:
+The Reference Interaction Models for RATS are based on the standard RATS Roles defined in {{-RATS}}.
+Relevant portions of the RATS Role definitions including additional terminology defined by the RATS Architecture are illustrated below:

 Attester:

-: The role that designates the subject of the remote attestation.
-A system entity that is the provider of evidence takes on the role of an Attester.
+: An Attestation Function residing in an Attesting Computing Environment that creates Evidence about Attested Computing Environments by collecting, formatting and protecting (e.g., signing) Claims about them.
+It presents Evidence to a Verifier using a conveyance mechanism or protocol.
+An Attester includes at least one Attesting Computing Environment and one Attested Computing Environment.

 Verifier:

-: The role that designates the system entity and that is the appraiser of evidence provided by the Attester.
-A system entity that is the consumer of evidence takes on the role of a Verifier.
+: An Attestation Function that accepts Evidence from an Attester using a conveyance mechanism or protocol.
+It verifies the protection mechanisms, parses and appraises Evidence according to good-known valid (or known-invalid) Claims and Endorsements.

-# Prerequisites
+# Normative Prerequisites

 Attester Identity:

-Attestation Authenticity:

-: An Attestation MUST be authentic.
+: The provenance of Attestation Evidence with respect to a distinguishable Attesting Computing Environment MUST be correct and unambiguous.

-: An attestation, in order to be authentic, MAY This Identity MUST be part of the signed assertions (attestation evidence) that the Attester conveys to the Verifier.
-An Identity MAY be a unique identity or it MAY be included in a zero-knowledge proof (ZKP) or be part of a group signature.
+: An Attester Identity MAY be a unique identity, or it MAY be included in a zero-knowledge proof (ZKP), or it MAY be part of a group signature.

+Attestation Evidence:

+: Attestation Evidence MUST be a set of well-formatted and well-protected Claims that an Attester can create and convey to a Verifier.

+Attestation Evidence Authenticity:

+: Attestation Evidence MUST be correct and authentic.

+: Attestation Evidence, in order to provide proof of authenticity, SHOULD be cryptographically associated with an identity document (e.g. an X.509 certificate), or SHOULD include a correct and unambiguous reference to an accessible identity document.

 Authentication Secret:

-: An Authentication Secret MUST be present on the Attester.
-The Attester MUST sign assertions with that Authentication Secret, proving the authenticity of the assertions.
-The Authentication Secret MUST be established before a remote attestation procedure can take place.
-How it is established is out of scope for this reference model.
+: An Authentication Secret MUST be available exclusively to an Attester's Attesting Computing Environment.
+The Attester MUST sign Claims with that Authentication Secret, thereby proving the authenticity of the Claims included in the signed Attestation Evidence.
+The Authentication Secret MUST be established before RATS can take place.
+How it is established is out-of-scope for this document.

 # Remote Attestation Interaction Model